mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 However, if browser supports WebSocket transport and WebSocket connection can be established, it is better to use it instead.

 To summarize, best approach is: try to open WebSocket connection first and if it fails - try to fall back to one of the HTTP-based transports.
-It is also possible to "upgrade" connection - start with long-polling and try to establish WebSocket connection.
+It is also possible to "upgrade" connection - start with long-polling and try to establish WebSocket connection in background.
 If it succeeds, switch to WebSocket connection.
-While this approach might reduce initial connection times, but it requires careful server-side implementation to avoid any race conditions when switching between connections.
+While this approach might reduce initial connection time, but it requires careful server-side implementation to avoid any race conditions when switching between connections.

 Polyfill Libraries
 ------------------